| Appendix 5: Articles

 and summer paddy cultivation project at the Ministry of

+Commerce this afternoon.
 Also present were Minister for National Planning and

 Economic Development U Soe Tha, Minister for Commerce Maj-Gen